AdeyilolaAyomide/Capstone-pizza-sales-project/README.md

 ### Tools

-- Microsoft Excel: Data Cleaning
-- MySQL: Exploratory data analysis
+- MySQL: Data formatting and Exploratory data analysis
 - Microsoft Power BI: Data visualization

-### Data Cleaning
+### Data formatting

 The following tasks were performed:
-- Data loading and inspection
+- Data loading into MySQL
-- Data formatting in preparation for EDA
+- Data formatting was done for the date and time columns of the dataset to present them in formats recognizable by MySQL in preparation for EDA
-- The formatted data is saved on another sheet of the dataset on the same document and labeled "Capstone duplicate"

 ### Exploratory Data Analysis (EDA)

-1. The data was loaded into MySQL
-2. Data formatting was done for the date column of the dataset to present it in date format recognizable by MySQL
-3. Exploratory data analysis was done to answer key questions which include:
+Exploratory data analysis was done to answer key questions which include:

    - What is the total price of pizza sold?
    - How many quantities of pizza was sold?
    - What pizza size and category made the highest sales?